 in the Service manifest. - Implement readiness and liveness probes to check the health of your pods, enabling the load balancer to distribute traffic only to healthy instances.

-- Enable Connection Draining where supported.
+- Enable connection draining where supported.
 Connection draining ensures that existing connections are gracefully handled when a pod or instance is being terminated or scaled down.

 - Configure Kubernetes Horizontal Pod Autoscaling (HPA) to automatically scale the number of pods based on resource utilization or custom metrics.